 - Child protection officer

-Undergraduate degrees in psychology
+Undergraduate courses in psychology

 Is a postgraduate degree required to be a psychologist?Yes, depending on your chosen pathway, you'll need to complete a postgraduate degree, such as a Graduate Diploma or a combined Master/Doctorate of Psychology before diving into supervised practice.
 These will help you walk through a range of complex fundamentals and research methodologies while developing your understanding of treatment plans, evidence-driven interventions and modern psychological practice.